Ruth Huntington Sessions: Career

 Sessions was one of the founding members of the Consumers' League, and president of the Consumers' League of Brooklyn, lecturing and organizing for improved labor conditions and against child labor.
 She was founder of the Children's Home Association in Northampton, Massachusetts.
 She wrote poems, short stories, and essays.
 She was active in the Girls' Friendly Society of America, and literary editor of the Girls' Friendly Magazine.
 She supervised student housing at Smith College, where her home is now a campus building known as Sessions House.
 In 1936, she published her memoir, Sixty Odd: A Personal History.

 Personal life

 Ruth Huntington married her second cousin, lawyer Archibald Lowery Sessions, in 1887.
 They had four children, including composer Roger Sessions.
 One daughter died in infancy in 1891.
 Ruth Huntington Sessions died in 1946, aged 87 years, at her daughter's home in Syracuse.
-Her papers and other effects are in the Porter-Phelps-Huntington Family Papers at Amherst College, and at the Porter–Phelps–Huntington House.
+Her papers and other effects are in the Porter-Phelps-Huntington Family Papers at the University of Massachusetts, Amherst and at the Porter–Phelps–Huntington House.